5. Alphabetical List View Quick Filter

 Expanding our example

 Now let’s add a bit more configurability.
 We wish to be able to configure a delimiter between the filter values and we wish to be able to configure the filter column.
-So immediately after the first line (<script type….) add the following two lines:
+So immediately after the first line (

 var filterField = "FL";